ctschnur/dotwindows/README.md

 ```
 within which you set your `user-emacs-directory` to your dotemacs repo's `.emacs.d/` folder.

+## python autocompletion and jump to definition
+Auto-completion and jump to definition of python code in windows, within a conda virtual environment I did not get to work.
+TODO: save the commit of the current linux autocompletion setup (+ all versions of involved packages)

 ## installing linux compatibility tools
 ### ag
 useful for `projectile-ag` and `helm-ag` in emacs.